Every audience can go stale when it isn't used regularly, even if the subscribers were added through a verifiable opt-in process.

 - Remind people where they signed up.

-In your reconfirmation message, write a short reminder of who you are and why the subscriber is on your list.
+In your reconfirmation message, write a short reminder of who you are and why the subscriber is in your audience.

 Personalize your reconfirmation message.

-Tell your subscribers you're going to start sending emails again, and explain why they should stay on the list.
+Tell your subscribers you're going to start sending emails again, and explain why they should stay in the audience.

 Here's an example: